lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/pp_token_status.png "Token dates")

 If your token has expired, please go through [steps 3](#step-3-token-activation) to 5 to create a new token.
 Please do not **forget step 5**.
-Newly created tokens will expire after a year.
+Newly created tokens will expire after two years.